-At least 30 insect species (and 14 fungi species) are entirely reliant on Ragwort, and about a third of the insects are scarce or rare.
+At least 30 insect species (and 14 fungi species) are entirely reliant on Ragwort, of which a third of those are scarce or rare.
 Ragwort is also an important nectar source for hundreds of species of butterflies, bees, moths, flies and other invertebrates, helping to support populations in the UK countryside.

 You can also read about its even medicinal uses in the past on this fabulous website where the author summarises that: